charles-uno/Bloodlines/06_nonplayer_characters.md

 - A Significant Dwarf roll would be necessary to fend off several brigands at once in hand-to-hand combat.
 They are unremarkable fighters, but extremely willing to take advantage of their superior numbers.
 - An Incredible Elf roll could be made to deduce the motivation behind the attack.
 This could be done in a variety of ways, from recognizing the Sisterhood's insignia to hearing one brigand yell to another about the chest.
-- A signficant Goblin roll would be necessary to sneak away from the ambush, while outnumbered by brigands hungry for hostages.
 - A Legendary Halfling roll would be necessary to switch places with a brigand during the scuffle, perhaps grabbing some clothing from a fallen body, in order to infiltrate their ranks.

 ## Example NPC: Cerberus